inoxlang/inox/docs/builtin.md

 ```
 ### http.FileServer

-the http.FileServer creates an HTTP server that serves static file from a given directory.
+The http.FileServer creates an HTTP server that serves static file from a given directory.

 **examples**